 “The most important things are preparation and accurate measuring of the product,” says Dick Krach, CEO of Sundek of Washington, a decorative concrete contractor based in Chantilly, Va.

 Important preparation procedures include inspection to determine if the surface is clean and free of existing coatings or sealers.
 Consider whether a hard-troweled surface should be ground or scarified to open up the concrete to ensure the overlay will penetrate and adhere.
-Also, adjacent areas should be masked for protection from overspray.
+Also, you should maske adjacent areas for protection from overspray.

-Krach said a typical system installed by Sundek includes a polymeric coating-type material that is applied as a bonding agent or primer, a base coat of the cementitious product — often a polymer-modified material, and a finish coat using the same cementitious material but applied with a hopper gun that dispenses globules over most, but not all, of the surface.
-Protective sealers, based on acrylic, polyurethane or other chemistries, can be applied to the finished knockdown surface.
+Krach said a typical system installed by Sundek includes a polymeric coating-type material.
+You apply this system as a bonding agent or primer, a base coat of the cementitious product — often a polymer-modified material, and a finish coat using the same cementitious material but applied with a hopper gun that dispenses globules over most, but not all, of the surface.
+You can apply protective sealers, based on acrylic, polyurethane or other chemistries to the finished knockdown surface.

-The cementitious mixture is supplied as a dry material in bags and mixed with water on-site.
+The cementitious mixture arrives as a dry material in bags and mixed with water on-site.
 The mixture is a combination of portland cement, sand, other specialized additives, and a polymer that acts as a binding agent — the glue, says Krach.

 Not all such mixtures contain the polymer component.
-Fisher, of Unique Concrete, says his company applies cementitious materials that are not polymer-modified, but contain a colloidal silica admixture that he says reduces the potential for efflorescence, enhances strength and density, and decreases concrete shrinkage.
-At the job site, the company adds the liquid colloidal silica to the mix water, then completes the cementitious mixture with cement, sand, integral color, and PVA (polyvinyl acetate) fiber for added strength and shrinkage reduction.
+Fisher, of Unique Concrete, says his company applies cementitious materials that are not polymer-modified.
+Instead, the mix contains a colloidal silica admixture that he says reduces the potential for efflorescence.
+It also enhances strength and density and decreases concrete shrinkage.
+On the job site, the company adds the liquid colloidal silica to the mix water.
+They then complete the cementitious mixture with cement, sand, integral color, and PVA (polyvinyl acetate) fiber for added strength and shrinkage reduction.

 Tips and techniques

 Unique Concrete of NJ takes a different tack with its knockdown finishes than many contractors, Fisher says, as it does not employ a hopper gun to dispense the finish material.
-Rather, Unique Concrete’s typical approach is to pour, screed and trowel the overlay in a conventional way, then use specially designed rollers to create texture ridges that are then knocked down with the troweling methods.
+Rather, Unique Concrete’s typical approach is to pour, screed and trowel the overlay in a conventional way.
+They then use specially designed rollers to create texture ridges that you can knock down with the troweling methods.